Reviews You Can Rely On

 Insulation

 While the Nalgene can claim to be many things, insulated is not one of them.
 The plastic is relatively thin (which is why it's lightweight) and transparent.
 It will keep your liquids contained in a pack, but it will not keep them cool in the sun.
 How many of us have memories of drinking warm Tang out of a Nalgene in the desert?
 Certainly, more than a few.
-If you want a bottle to keep your liquids cool, then we recommend checking out one of our award-winning insulated bottles.
+If you want a bottle to keep your liquids cool, then check out an award-winning insulated bottle.

-During our insulation test, where we placed the full bottles out in the sun for six hours, the Nalgene didn't get the hottest, but it was over 105 degrees F at its peak temperature.
+During our insulation test with the full bottles out in the sun for six hours, the Nalgene didn't get the hottest, but it was over 105 degrees F at its peak temperature.
 This certainly isn't the most quenching of gulps when your body is already hot and sweaty.
 It is drinkable, though, and it will keep you hydrated.
-Again, we recommend checking out an insulated water bottle if you're planning to keep your bottle out in the sun and your preference is for cool water.
+Again, check out an insulated water bottle if you're planning to keep your bottle out in the sun and your preference is for cool water.

 nalgene wide-mouth - the nalgene is a staple in most outdoor enthusiasts' hydration...